 bump Dylan Gandy to the primary backup role as center behind Jeff Saturday while still providing depth at the guard position as well.

-could certainly be Gandy, who is in his third season with the Colts and who has shown his ability to be a reliable member of the starting front five while filling in for Ryan Lilja last season.
+With Saturday under contract through 2008 and entering his ninth season, the Colts need to start developing his eventual replacement.
+And it could certainly be Gandy, who is in his third season with the Colts and who has shown his ability to be a reliable member of the starting front five while filling in for Ryan Lilja last season.

 Harvard running back Clifton Dawson has been consistently showing off nice running instincts and burst that could help him land the power-back, short-yardage role.
 If he can step up, the Colts would have three dangerous, young backs that would allow them to match up to the down-and-distance situations nicely.
 Dawson is really making a good impression with his pass-blocking skills as well.

 Perhaps the biggest surprise of camp so far is that T.J.
 Rushing has not only looked good as a returns specialist -- which the team obviously counted on -- since the team didn't re-sign Terrence Wilkins -- but he's been looking sharp as a cornerback.
 And while he was a solid contributor at that spot at Stanford, some questioned if he'd be able to play the position at the pro level.
 In his second training camp, Rushing is making the statement that he can hold his own out there as a pass defender.